rishier827/labela_backend_assignment/README.md

 1. **As a company, I want all my products in a database:**
     - API Endpoint: `POST /products`
     - Description: Allows the company to add products to the database.
+    - Must log in as a staff member, use default super admin credentials (username : 'superadmin', password: '1234' )

 2. **As a client, I want to see an overview of all the products:**
     - API Endpoint: `GET /products`